RjPatil27/Interview-Question-Practice/README.md

 Complexity of code is depends upon many factors but for interview perspective, we will check only input factors in code. \
 Calculate time for each statement in code. \
-For Arithmatic, Logical, Assignment, return statement takes one unit of time. \
+For Arithmatic, Logical, Assignment, return statement takes one unit of time.

+# Calculate Running Time

+Understanding by Example
 Example,

 ```
 return a+b;